codepath/android_guides/Animations.md

 #### Activity Transitions in Lollipop

-The Transitions API (only for Android 5.0 and above) introduces a new way of performing activity transitions, which obviously is not backwards compatible with older Android devices but provides the foundation for performing layout animations within parts of an activity.
+The Transitions API (only for Android 5.0 and above) introduces a new way of performing activity transitions, which obviously is not backwards compatible with older Android devices but provides the foundation for performing layout animations within activity [[view hierarchies|View Hierarchy Animations]].
 You can create different types of XML tags `res/transition` include `slide`, `fade`, `explode`, `autoTransition`, and `recolor`.
 For instance, a slide right could be defined as `slide_right.xml`:

 ```xml
 <slide xmlns:android="http://schemas.android.com/apk/res/android""